Hep151/Protostar-Writeups/Stack/Stack4/Writeup.md

 This level is at /opt/protostar/bin/stack4

-Hints
+Hints:

 1. A variety of introductory papers into buffer overflows may help.
-2. gdb lets you do “run < input”
+2. gdb lets you do “run < input”.
 3. EIP is not directly after the end of buffer, compiler padding can also increase the size.
 ## Source Code
 ```